 Read our guide to find out how much loft conversions costs, (including our Velux loft conversion cost specific guide) or get an instant price using our loft conversion costs calculator.

-The cost of a loft conversion with an ensuite typically ranges from £30,000 to £55,000, depending on the type of conversion and the bathroom specification.
+A loft conversion with an ensuite typically costs between £30,000 and £60,000+, depending on the conversion type and bathroom specification.
+As a guide:

 Adding a bathroom to your loft comes with a few extra rules, especially when it comes to ventilation, drainage, and fire safety.
 While most loft conversions fall under permitted development, there are cases where planning permission is required.